 - a list of any concerns or questions you have.

 What happens afterwards?

-The doctor will then write a report that will be sent to your GP and social services/police.
+The doctor will then write a report and send it to your GP and social services/police.
 This report and the hospital records may be used as evidence in court if necessary.

 Find out how you can help to reduce healthcare associated infections when visiting hospital